web-widget/web-widget/packages/html/README.md

 ### `ifDefined(value): string`

-Returns the value if defined, otherwise empty string.
+Returns the value if not `null`/`undefined`, otherwise empty string.

 ### `when(condition, trueCase, falseCase?): HTMLContent`